Curriculum Vitae - Paul Steane

 - 4000 series, 74HC series etc. logic families;

-- complex Programmable Logic Devices such as Actel and Lattice.
+- complex Programmable Logic Devices such as Actel, Lattice & Xilinx.

 -